wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A magical lamp has absorbed',
     'A WIZARD’s house has been built on',
     'A reckless WIZARD APPRENTICE has destroyed',
-  ];
+    'A WIZARD is leading an archeological expedition at', ];

  gen_data['magicalhazard'] = [